-I’ve recently moved into a new home in another state, and while I was packing, I found a copy of my very first book, a historic cookbook titled Anna’s Kitchen.
-I’ve learned a lot since then, and I’ve done my best to share what I’ve learned with the rest of you.
+I’ve recently moved to a new state, and while I was unpacking, I found a copy of my very first book.
+It was a historic cookbook titled Anna’s Kitchen.
+I’ve learned a lot writing and publishing since then, and I’ve done my best to share what I’ve learned with the rest of you.

-I published Anna’s Kitchen back in 2005, and I was such a smart-alec at the time that I thought I knew everything.
-Okay, maybe my having been a freelance graphic designer helped, since I already knew how to typeset and design an interesting cover, but I didn’t know squat about editing, distribution, or marketing.
-So, here are some of the lessons I learned from self-publishing.
+I published Anna’s Kitchen in 2005.
+I was such a smart-alec at the time that I thought I knew everything.
+I did have one advantage though.
+I’d been freelance graphic designer for years.
+Therefore, I already knew how to typeset and how to design an interesting book cover.
+Unfortunately, I didn’t know squat about editing, distribution, or marketing.
+So, here are the lessons I learned from self-publishing.

 A spell checker is not a substitute for an editor, or a proofreader.